 Vetericyn makes it easy to flush and disinfect abscesses quickly and effectively.

 So, if you are worried about how to treat fungal infection horses like horse thrush and conditions like strangles, our gentle, antimicrobial formula fights infection without antibiotics.
 And it doesn’t sting or burn, so you can help your horse recover faster without causing additional stress and discomfort.
-Choose Vetericyn to get your horse on the road to recovery today.
+You can also take a look at our wide array of other products and resources, such as the protocol for healing a horse hoof abscess.
+Choose Vetericyn to get your horse on the road to recovery toda

 Reviewed by Solomon Benarroch, Veterinarian